jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Frederick does and looks at his angel, the one who talked with him like he was a person.
 And she looked back and only saw _her boy_.

 Sophia slapped the newspaper from her boy's hand.
 He didn't let go.
-She slapped again and again and again.
+She hit again and again and again.
 Each slap hurt more than a dozen whips on his scarred back.

-She slapped, and slapped, and slapped, and slapped.
+She slapped, and slapped, and hit, and hit.
 Sophia was told her (new) society's ruling philosophy.
 Now she knows what evil is, and she will not do it.
 She will use the Death Star.
 Sophia then and there became a demon protector of vile racism to justify human slavery.

 Frederick's world shut down again.
 The one white person ignorant enough to treat him like a person was now an educated convert to the rules that put him into chains.
 Physical chains if needed, but evil prefers mental chains of ignorance; they stay on so much easier.